centre-for-cyber-trust/centre-for-cyber-trust.github.io/README.md

 - Shortcodes.
 This is a Hugo feature.
 Shortcodes are defined by the template used and give you more styling options.
 You can find a list of our template's shortcodes [here](https://github.com/willfaught/paige#shortcodes).

+### Why Is My Post not Showing Up?

+You added a post, and it's not rendered on the homepage?
+Probably it's a draft still.
+Set `draft: false` in the post's header.

 ## Compiling the Site Locally

 Before you can build the site, you need to run: